Ahmed-Sami-Abdelaleem/real-state/README.md

         Address legal concerns related to property listings, cancellations, and payments.

 These roles collectively ensure the platform is user-friendly, secure, and successful in meeting its objectives.
+### 2. System
+- Functional Requirements
+The functional requirements define the specific actions, processes, and interactions that the platform must support to fulfill its objectives.
+  - 1. User Management

+    Users (hosts and guests) can register, log in, and manage their accounts.
+    Profile management includes editing personal details, adding profile pictures, and setting up emergency contact information.
+    User roles are defined as either "Host" or "Guest," with specific permissions and functionalities.

+  - 2. Property Listings

+    Hosts can create, update, and delete property listings with the following details:
+        Name, address, bedroom and bathroom count, price, and availability status.
+        Check-in/check-out times and availability dates.
+        Categories (e.g., cozy, apartment, entire house).
+        Detailed descriptions of amenities, house rules, and cancellation policies.
+        Upload multiple property photos.

+    Each property must display:
+        An average rating and total number of ratings.
+        A list of reviews with photos (if provided) and multi-criteria ratings.

+ - 3. Booking System

+    Guests can book properties by selecting:
+        Check-in and check-out dates, number of guests, and payment method.
+        Apply promo codes for discounts.

+    Booking records include:
+        Unique booking ID, booking date, and modification date.
+        Tax, cleaning fee, total cost, and payment breakdown (paid vs. due amounts).
+        Cancellation information: refund amount, percentage, and refund date.

+    Notifications for booking confirmations, modifications, or cancellations.

+ - 4. Payment and Financial Transactions

+    Secure integration of payment gateways for guests to pay with credit cards.
+        Card details include card number, type, CSV, expiration date, and billing address.
+        Only one guest can own a specific credit card.

+    Host payouts are processed to linked bank accounts, with details such as:
+        Account number, routing number, and account type.
+        Each account belongs to only one host.

+ - 5. Wishlist Management

+    Guests can create, update, and delete wishlists with:
+        A unique name and privacy settings.
+        Properties added to wishlists, optionally with desired check-in and check-out dates.

+ - 6. Review and Rating System

+    Guests can review properties with:
+        Ratings for cleanliness, communication, check-in, accuracy, location, value, and overall experience.
+        Optional comments and photos.
+        Review creation and modification dates.

+    Hosts can review guests with a rating and comment.

+    Guests can review hosts with a rating and comment.

+- 7. Messaging System

+    Hosts and guests can exchange messages, including:
+        Sender, receiver, message body, and creation timestamp.
+        Ability to view and manage message history.

+  - 8. Search and Filtering

+    Guests can search for properties using criteria such as:
+        Location, availability, price range, and categories.
+        Specific amenities or house rules.

+  - 9. Super Host Designation

+    Hosts can achieve "Super Host" status based on ratings and reviews.

+  - 10. Reporting and Analytics

+    Platform administrators can access reports on:
+        Total properties, bookings, and revenue.
+        User activity, ratings, and reviews.

+  - 11. Notifications

+    Real-time notifications for:
+        Booking confirmations, cancellations, or modifications.
+        Property availability updates or guest inquiries.

+  - 12. Data Integrity and Security

+    Unique IDs for users, properties, bookings, credit cards, and bank accounts.
+    Secure storage and encryption for sensitive information (e.g., passwords, credit card details).
+    Role-based access control to ensure appropriate permissions.

+These functional requirements define the platform's core capabilities, ensuring it meets user expectations and operational goals.